AUv3 + VST3 — iOS, macOS, Windows

 a suite of happy accidents.

-Three sequencers write the notes.
-Eight instruments make the sound.
+Four sequencers write the notes.
+Nine instruments make the sound.
 Five effects make it worse.
 Or better.
 Depends.

 Six lanes of rhythmic patterns that build themselves from maths.
 Set the rules, then break them — add ghost hits, rolls, stutters, accents.
 Point it at any drum machine and watch patterns emerge you’d never program by hand.